svbabaya/garden-series-2/README.md

 OK 16.
 Make map, add pulse spot (video)
 17. Fix problem with video webm on iOS
 18. Add container for whole site (limit the width of site)
+19. Correct footer bg image (thin lines, whithout shadows, svg)
+20. To Think: How to make spot in location.html for iOS Safary